Culture of Singapore: Languages

 Many Singaporeans are bilingual.
 Most speak Singaporean English and another language, most commonly Mandarin, Malay, Tamil or Singapore Colloquial English (Singlish).
 Singapore Standard English is virtually the same as British, Malaysian, and Indian Standard English in most aspects of grammar and spelling, though there are some differences in vocabulary as well as minor ones in spelling; for example, the word 'swap' is commonly spelled 'swop', as is standard in The Straits Times.

 All Singaporeans study English as their first language in schools, under the compulsory local education system, and their mother-tongue language as their second language.
 Thus, most Singaporeans are effectively bilingual, especially the youths in today's society.
 There are four main languages in usage in Singapore.
 The 'national' language of Singapore is Bahasa Melayu.
 This is in recognition of the Malay people as the indigenous community in Singapore.
 85% of Singaporeans do not speak Malay.
 Malay is used in the national anthem, national motto and military parade drill commands.
 Tamil is an official language as a majority of South Asians in Singapore are ethnic Tamils from India and Sri Lanka.
-While most Chinese Singaporeans are descendants of Lingnan Chinese migrants who spoke a variety of regional languages, it is the northern Chinese language of Mandarin that is official in Singapore, though dialects such as Hokkien and Cantonese are still prevalent in the older generation of Chinese.
+While most Chinese Singaporeans are descendants of Lingnan Chinese migrants who spoke a variety of regional languages, it is the northern Chinese language of Mandarin that is official in Singapore, though varieties such as Hokkien and Cantonese are still prevalent in the older generation of Chinese.